oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/create-graph-from-sh-tables/create-graph-from-sh-tables.md

     ![Preview of graph after selecting it in Graphs page](./images/graphs-sh-graph-details.png "Preview of graph after selecting it in Graphs page")

-    You can see a preview of the graph, edit its name or meta data, share it with others, load it into memory or delete it.
-You can also see the source code of this graph, share it with others, edit its meta data or delete it.
+    You can see a preview of the graph, edit its name or metadata, share it with others, load it into memory or delete it.
+You can also see the source code of this graph, share it with others, edit its metadata or delete it.

 Congratulations!
 You successfully converted relational tables into a property graph.
 You can now go ahead and analyze the relationships in that data using powerful graph queries and algorithms.